rmraya/OpenXLIFF/README.md

    -catalog:   (optional) XML catalog to use for processing
 ```

-The generated HTML report is generated in the folder where the XLIFF file is located and its name is the name of the XLIFF plus `.log.html`.
+The HTML report is generated in the folder where the XLIFF file is located and its name is the name of the XLIFF plus `.log.html`.